 - Unsubscribe from bot — unsubscribes users from bulk and automated campaigns.

-The “Flow” block allows redirecting users to other message flows to avoid duplication of blocks.
+The “Flow” block allows you to redirect users to other message flows to avoid having duplicated blocks.

 Additional Facebook Messenger chatbot features

 To know the number of users who opened your messages and followed the links in them, check the “Statistics” tab.

 The flows you once created but unbound later aren’t deleted but are stored in the “Saved flows” section.
 You can connect any of your saved flows to new or already existing triggers.

 The moment you add your Facebook page, the chatbot will start working in test mode.
 This means that the messages will be sent only to you instead of your whole database.
 When your chatbot is all set up, activate it for all subscribers.

 This option is meant to simplify your interaction with the chatbot and you don’t have to test the flows on a separate Facebook page before applying your experience to the actual page.

 We are still working on optimizing the chatbot editor, but you can already create flows containing hundreds of blocks.
 We are planning to complement the chatbot with filters for audience analytics and personalization options.